Top 10 credit myths

 Any missed payments in the last six years will have a negative effect on your Experian Credit Score.
 As your late payments become older they reduce the negative effect on your Experian Credit Score.

 Accounts become delinquent when you’re late on payment.
 Accounts are defaulted when the borrower fails to repay the loan as scheduled in the initial agreement.
-Defaulted accounts will drop off your credit report after six years so long as they are satisfied.
+Defaulted accounts will drop off your credit report after six years.

 County Court Judgements (CCJ), Bankruptcy, Individual Voluntary Arrangements (IVA) and Scottish Trust Deeds will have a negative effect on your Experian Credit Score for six years from the date the entry was recorded.
 These records should not appear on your credit report after six years as long as they have been settled/discharged.